 At first, please download and install the AVCLabs Video Enhancer AI program on your computer.
 And high-end dedicated graphics cards (NVIDIA GTX 1050 Ti and upper) are recommended strongly for GPU acceleration when processing the videos in high efficiency and saving time.
 To know more about the system requirement, please refer to the Tech Spec page to get to know the system and hardware requirements of AVCLabs Video Enhancer AI.

 After installing, launch Video Enhancer AI and you will see the intuitive interface shown below.

 You can drag and drop the video file to the square area to open the video in the program.
 Also, you can click the Browse button or click "File--open" to add the source video.

-Choose an AI mode and the resolution
+Choose an AI model.

 Start the enhancement with AI